desolint/.github/.github/pull_request_template.md

 ###### Reviews Tasks
-- [ ] I have confirmed that all AI Reviwers comments are addressed
+- [ ] I have confirmed that all AI Reviewers comments are addressed

 ###### Security Tasks
 - [ ] I have verified that all API responses contain only necessary fields
 - [ ] I have verified all public endpoints for potential data leakage
 - [ ] I have verified that all the responses data is explicitly filtered/destructured before sending to client
-- [ ] I have verified that all error responses do not expose any sensitve information
+- [ ] I have verified that all error responses do not expose any sensitive information
 - [ ] I have approved the authentication/authorization implementation
 - [ ] I have validated security implications of any new endpoints
 - [ ] I have confirmed proper data filtering throughout request lifecycle (each item only request and get what it needs, no oversharing)
-- [ ] I have conrimed that the Least Privilege Principle is applied on every step ((each item only request and get what it needs, no oversharing)
+- [ ] I have confrimed that the Least Privilege Principle is applied on every step ((each item only request and get what it needs, no oversharing)
 - [ ] I have done a complete security review
 - [ ] I have reviewed the installed/modified packages profile in Socket.dev